Emmotes/ic_modron_library/docs/Nahara.md

 | ![Magic Icon](images/magic.png) |   | ![Ranged Icon](images/ranged.png) | Strong (Non-Melee Variant) | [https://ic.byteglow.com/modron/H3A0hgBGQNJ06mcruHs1V](https://ic.byteglow.com/modron/H3A0hgBGQNJ06mcruHs1V) | 1.31e39% |
 | ![Nahara Icon](images/nahara.png) |   |   | Fast | [https://ic.byteglow.com/modron/sFACCyODesgDN9vkKD3U3](https://ic.byteglow.com/modron/sFACCyODesgDN9vkKD3U3) | 3.38e32% |

-The clear winner here is the default Magic core by a wide margin.
-The difference in damage is so significant that I don't really think using the Modest core for health is worth it unless you're able to get to extremely high zones where health will be your limiting factor.
+The Magic core is so far ahead of the other cores that it's really the only choice for Nahara.
+Though it is worth noting that it doesn't have any health nodes.

-The Fast core has been added for Nahara not because it's viable for damage - but because she's sometimes used in gem farming runs - and she only provides her speed while she can one-hit-kill enemies.
-The more damage she has - the longer she can provide her speed.
+The Fast core is only listed because it could increase the longevity of Nahara's speed effects when gem farming.

 [Back to Top](#top)